 Swimming goggles with prescription lenses

-If you are looking for a vision aid for just a few days of water sports – for example for your next holiday – then one-day disposable contact lenses might be the best solution.
+If you are looking for a vision aid for just a few days of water sports – for example for your next vacation – then one-day disposable contact lenses might be the best solution.
 This minimizes the frustration if you lose them, and it means you can always have a spare pair on hand.
-Divers who wear spectacles should always use lenses that match their prescription. because our eyes are just as important for keeping our balance underwater as they are on land.
+Divers who wear eyeglasses should always use lenses that match their prescription, because our eyes are just as important for keeping our balance underwater as they are on land.
 Leaving defective vision uncorrected can result in a loss of balance – something that is particularly dangerous for divers.
-It's worth noting, however, that wearing contact lenses under diving goggles takes some getting used to, for example, in situations where the goggles fill with water.
-If you enjoy diving on a more regular basis, it may be better to choose diving goggles with lenses ground to your individual prescription requirements to correct your underwater vision.
-Your ZEISS optician will be happy to help you decide which option is best for you.
+It's worth noting, however, that wearing contact lenses under diving goggles take some getting used to -- for example, in situations where the goggles fill with water.
+If you enjoy diving on a more regular basis, it may be better to choose diving goggles with lenses that match your individual prescription requirements to correct your underwater vision.
+Your ZEISS eye care professional will be happy to help you decide which option is best for you.